achaykovsky/fluidSimulation/README.md

 4. Created the grid (working on it).
 5. On work: Forces and Fluid classes have some issues with updating the parameters

+## Twelfth Week:
+1. Fixed some issues on the particle class which prevented the simulation from moving.
+2. Integrated the grid
+3. Added surface tension force (not commited yet).
+4. Fixed a bug on the forces class (prevented simulation from running).

 # SPH Summary
 The summary is based on the article that is attached [here.](https://people.cs.clemson.edu/~dhouse/courses/817/papers/mueller03.pdf)